nexusformat/definitions/manual/source/applying-nexus.rst

     :linenos:
     :language: c

-The full mapping of WONI data into NeXus is documented in :ref:`TableWoniFullMapping`.
+The full mapping of WONI data into NeXus is documented in the next table:

 ============================================== ================================================
 WONI data                                      NeXus path